Israel, the West Bank and Gaza Travel Advisory

 • Beware of and report suspicious activities, including unattended items, to local police.

 • Learn the location of the nearest bomb shelter or other hardened shelter.
-Download the Home Front Command Red Alert application for mobile devices (available on devices within Israel) to receive real time alerts for rocket attacks.
+Download the Home Front Command Red Alert application or similar apps for mobile devices (available on devices within Israel) to receive real time alerts for rocket and missile attacks and armed UAV intrusions.
+U.S. government employees in Israel are encouraged to use these apps.

 • Obtain comprehensive travel medical insurance that includes medical evacuation prior to travel.
 Most travel insurance packages do not cover mental health related illnesses/care.